Dog Cancer Diet Guidelines

 Your dog’s best dog cancer diet is one your dog will eat that meets all nutrient requirements.

-It should also offer enough flexibility to use ingredients that address your dog’s changing needs and preferences as he progresses through his journey.2
+It should also offer enough flexibility to use ingredients that address your dog’s changing needs and preferences as he progresses.2

 Every dog – and their cancer – is different.